AshokShau/Abg/README.md

 - hydrogram 0.0.1 ᴏʀ higher.

 ### Installing :
+> **Note**: If you are using Hydrogram, avoid installing Pyrogram or its forks to prevent potential conflicts.

 ```bash
 pip install -U Abg # For Pyrogram or Pyrogram Forks
 ```